 Sugar is not only present in cakes and chocolate!
 Milk, rice, vegetables and fruits contain sugar.
 Saliva and mechanical movement of lips and cheeks clean off some of the food remains in the teeth.
 However, the rest which is not cleaned, sticks onto the surfaces of the teeth which collides with bacteria forming acid that causes dental cavities.
 If possible after each meal, but especially before going to bed teeth must be very well cleaned as a precaution to avoid dental cavities.
 Soft tooth brushes and tooth pastes specific to children’s age should be used.
 Drinks containing acid and sugar are not advised to be consumed.

 Between 4 months and 3 years 20 of the primary teeth eruption is complete.
 While teeth are erupting pain, increase in saliva and fever may be seen.
 Massaging the gums over the erupting teeth can comfort the child.
 If there is an increase of the fever, it is best to go and see a pediatric doctor, and according to doctor’s advice paracetamol syrup may be used to reduce fever and pain.
 Dental gels containing anesthetics can be bought at the pharmacies and may be applied for short term pain relief.
 Note that these gels are generally swallowed by the child or washed out with the saliva.

 In general between the ages 6 and 14 the 28 permanent teeth eruption is complete.
-The first permanent teeth (first molars) erupt at the age of 6. behind primary molars the primary incisors are replaced with permanent teeth.
+The first permanent teeth (first molars) erupt at the age of 6 behind the primary molars .Following this; the primary incisors are replaced with permanent ones.
 It is recommended to have the dentist apply fissure sealants to the occlusal surfaces of the permanent molars as protection and twice a year fluoride gel treatment to all teeth.